|Volume Fifty — Article 3|

 . . . being justified freely by His grace through the redemption that is in Christ Jesus [through His (God's) act of liberation in the Person of Christ Jesus N.E.B.] . . . — Rom.
 3:24.

-Christ's doing and dying are the sole grounds of God's being able to judge us and treat us as righteous.
+Christ's sinless life and atoning death are the sole meritorious grounds of God's being able to judge us and treat us as righteous.
 This is being

 "justified by Christ."
 Gal.
 2:17.

 The gospel proclaims that sinners are saved by the objective, concrete acts of God in history.
 This is an action which is so far outside the sinner that it happened two thousand years ago.
 This is Christianity.
 It is the only truly historical religion.
 All other religions teach that salvation is found in some process within the worshiper, and consequently the worshiper's supreme preoccupation is with his internal experience.
 Christianity alone proclaims a salvation which is found in an event outside the believer.

 This truth, of course, is a great offence to human pride.
 Cannot we at least sympathize with the children of Israel in the wilderness?
 Many were bitten by serpents and were facing certain death.
 Moses put a likeness of a deadly serpent on a pole and invited the dying to look and live .
 Whoever had heard of such a thing as this?
 The poison was inside, and how could something completely outside bring them any help?
 So they were inclined to reason.

 To us who are bitten by that old serpent, the devil, Jesus declares:

 And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up.... —John 3:14.